 Dental phobia is not something to be embarrassed about and your dentist should understand your problem and find ways to help you.
 Some dental practices will play music or a film to distract you and some may have the expertise and facilities to use more practical techniques such as sedation or hypnosis.
 Dentists will generally allow you to allow someone to accompany you into your check-up and doing so can help to relax you.

-If you suffer with dental phobia or anxiety the Berkeley Clinic can help you.
-We have won 'Best Treatment of Nervous Patients' at the Private Dentistry and Dentistry Scotland Awards in both 2013 and 2014.
+If you suffer from dental phobia or anxiety the Berkeley Clinic can help you.
+We have won 'Best Treatment of Nervous Patients' at the Private Dentistry and Dentistry Scotland Awards.
 Dr Mike Gow uses a range of custom techniques to tailor his treatment for each of his patients.
 For more information contact us today.